Charles Street

 • Do not purchase a U shape style air conditioner as they will not work in our slider style windows

-As outdoor temperatures begin to get warmer, please schedule your appointment to ensure your air conditioner is installed and ready to go.
 We are not responsible for the condition of your air conditioner unit; therefore, we advise you to ensure the unit is in good operating condition before the window installation date.
+Air conditioning units that are less than three-five years old are recommended.

-Floor standing portable air-conditioner units (self-evaporating only) are permitted in this residence.
-These units do not need to be installed by the residence contractor: it is the responsibility of the residence to ensure the proper installation and maintenance of this unit as per the manufacturer’s instructions.
-Only one portable air conditioner is allowed per unit.
-There are more details regarding this in the Residence Handbook.
+Portable residential air-conditioner units are also permitted.
+These units do not need to be installed by the residence contractor: it is the responsibility of the resident to ensure the proper installation and maintenance of this unit as per the manufacturer’s instructions.
+Venting must not protrude outside of the window or damage the window or window frame.

-If you have questions about the cost of an installation or removal or have questions about the procedure, please contact the Residence Office by phone at 416-978-8304 or in person.
+If you have questions about the cost of an installation or removal or have questions about the procedure, please contact Housing Services by phone at 416-978-8304 or in person.

 Prohibited Appliances